Slenderman0039/ScannerC19-unofficial-case-study/README.md

 # ScannerC19
 This unofficial software allows you to scan QR codes and extract information from the JSON contained within it.
 This is an unofficial app, made for pure study.
 ### Dependencies
-Questo software contiene dipendenze di [VerificaC19](https://github.com/ministero-salute/it-dgc-verificaC19-android) - Java / Kotlin .
+This software contains dependencies of [VerificaC19](https://github.com/ministero-salute/it-dgc-verificaC19-android) - Java / Kotlin .
 So please use the correct installation by them.
 Another project dependency is [dgc-java](https://github.com/DIGGSweden/dgc-java), whose [object and method documentation](https://diggsweden.github.io/dgc-java/javadoc/dgc-create-validate/se/digg/dgc/encoding/package-use.html).

 ## Decoding QR Codes